jonstout/VCE/README.md

 * Visit `http://<hostname>:3000/` and login grafana with default credentials.
 * Setup the tsds datasource according to configuration section [here](https://globalnoc.github.io/tsds-grafana/)
 * Once the data source is created, click **+** on the left bar and select 'import' to import the dashboard with graph configurations.
-* Upload `/etc/vce/grafana-dashboard.json` via upload option or copy and paste the file contents in the paste json text area, and save the page.
+* Upload `/etc/vce/grafana-dashboard.json` via upload option or copy and paste the file contents in the paste json textarea, and save the page.

+Assuming the previous steps finished successfully, VCE and Grafana is now installed.
+Continue to the configuration portion of this document to configure network device credentials, rabbitmq credentials, and user permissions.
+Once complete start vce using `systemctl`.

 0. Execute `sudo systemctl daemon-reload`
 0. Execute `sudo systemctl restart rabbitmq-server`
 0. Execute `sudo systemctl restart redis`